 - Build tools that are productive, intelligent and personal

-Further opportunities for students in all year levels in STEM will be implemented in our school.
-This includes the expansion of the Mining-based Career Investigation and Science Program for all Year 6 students from 2019.
+Further opportunities for students in all year levels in STEM are implemented in our school.